tomviner/exploring-unittesting-talk/reveal.js/talk-with-personality.md

         # Assert
         assert success

-- no setUp, no self, no class
+Note: - no setUp, no self, no class
 - (Django: no fixture file!)
 - variables are returned
 - test **function argument** connects